 - For example, your short-term goal could be to walk around your neighborhood for 15 minutes on 3 different days.

-- Your long-term goal could be to slowly add more time and days until you are walking 30 minutes per day, 5 days per week.
+- Your long-term goal could be to slowly add more time and days until you’re walking 30 minutes a day, 5 days a week.

 - Track your time and progress on a chart.
-There is a chart at the end of this resource that you can use, or you may want to use an app on your phone or tablet to monitor your progress.
+There is a chart at the end of this resource that you can use, or you can try an app on your phone or tablet to monitor your progress.

 - Plan your activity for the week.
 Experts say that spreading aerobic activity out over at least 3 days a week is best.